abrasive/shairport/README.md

 ShairPort 2.0
 =============

+Shairport 2.0 allows you to set the "latency" -- the time between when a sound is sent and when Shairport plays it.
+This allows you to synchronise Shairport 2.0 devices reliably with other devices playing the same source.

 Shairport 2.0 is a pretty substantial rewrite of Shairport 1.0 by James Laird.
 It is still very experimental, and only works with Linux and ALSA.

 Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.